jungleman007/code_example/README.md

   }
 ```

-Here an input file called "ms_chip" is provided as the input image, and a filename of the outputfile "ndvi_output.tif" is provided.
+Here a class called Ndvi is constructed.
+An input file name "ms_chip" is provided as the input image, and a filename of the outputfile "ndvi_output.tif" is also provided.
 The NDVI image will be written to the output file.
+Then the run() method is called.
+The method is wrapped in a try/catch exception block to handle any errors that may occur.
 Taking a look at Ndvi.h, we start with the private members declared in the header file:

 ```
 private: